thewca/wca-regulations/wca-regulations_2012.md

   - 9p3) If a qualifying competitor withdraws from a round, he may be replaced by the best-ranked competitor below the cutoff from the preceding round.
 - 9r) Any qualification round must be held before the first round of the event.
   - 9r1) When announcing an event, the organisation team must include:
-    - 9r1a) Any limit to the number of competitors competing in the first round of the event.
+    - 9r1a) Any limit to the number of competitors permitted in the first round of the event.
     - 9r1b) Any limit to the number of competitors permitted in the qualification round of the event, and any limit tothe maximum number of those competitors who will proceed to the first round.
     - 9r1c) The average/mean result or single solve result, achieved in previous competition, required to qualify directly for the first round of the event.
     - 9r1d) The latest permitted date used to determine the qualifying average/mean result or single solve result on the WCA rankings.